-Teachers have been using this technique for years and it has proven to be effective.
-They allow children to use some kind of privilege such as going on the computer or watching TV after completing their work.
+Teachers have been using this technique for years.
+They allow children to use some kind reward such as going on the computer or watching TV after completing their work.
 This encourages them to finish their homework in order to get what they want.
 You can do the same thing with chores.
 “You can watch TV as soon as you’ve fed the dog and taken your laundry to your room.”

 Use Mydoh to set up and pay kids for spring chores

-The Mydoh app lets parents create and assign chores to kids, and then automatically pays kids once those tasks are completed.
+The Mydoh app lets parents create and assign chores to kids, and then automatically pays kids once those tasks are completed each week.
 It can be a great way for both parents and children to keep track of kids’ responsibilities, and to help kids develop respect for earning money.

 Some parents choose to tie chores to allowance, while others don’t.
 Some parents take a hybrid approach: kids are expected to do “standard” chores, simply because they are part of the family.
 But they can earn cash for special tasks, like washing the car or spending a couple of hours helping clean out the garage.
 There are pros and cons to getting paid for chores.
 Whatever approach you take, know that the benefits of doing chores extend well beyond a cleaner house or tidier garage.